SovereignCloudStack/standards/Design-Docs/flavor-naming.md

 It is recommended to leave out the `0` when specifying the old generation; this will help the parser tool, which assumes 0 for an unspecified value and does leave it out when generating the name for comparison.
+In other words: 0 has a meaning of "rather old or unspecified".

 **Frequency Suffixes**